Environmental Crimes

 The Burren National Park in County Clare was established in 1991.
 It is situated at the south-eastern edge of the Burren.
 It covers an area of 1,500 hectares and contains examples of all major habitats within the Burren: limestone pavement, calcareous grassland, hazel scrub, ash/hazel woodland, turloughs, lakes, petrifying springs, cliffs and fen.

-Ballycroy National Park in County Mayo is the country’s newest national park, established in 1998.
+Ballycroy National Park in County Mayo was established in 1998.
 It covers an area of 11,000 hectares of unspoilt wilderness, containing one of the last intact blanket bog systems in Ireland and western Europe.

 Ireland has no specific national park legislation although it is intended that this legislation will be considered in the coming years.
 Currently they are managed under the Bourn Vincent Memorial Park Act, 1932 (part of Killarney National Park) and the State Property Act, 1954.